-These are the best times to visit the Caribbean
+These are the best and worst times to visit the Caribbean

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.